 Two substrate samplers should be deployed at each of the sampling locations in a manner that will not interfere with boater or swimmer activities.
 Ideally the substrate sampler should be deployed in a covered area with some water flow and as deep as possible (≥6m is preferred but not required; this will vary depending on the depth at the sample site).
 During the warmest months, surface water temperatures in some areas may exceed the physiological tolerances of dreissenid mussels therefore substrate samplers should be placed at depths of 6 meters or greater when possible.
-A depth of >6m is preferred but not required, samplers must be placed at the priority locations listed below, even if the depth is less than 6m.
+Samplers must be placed at the priority locations listed below, even if the depth is less than 6m.
 Samplers should not be deployed offshore just to achieve the 6m depth.
 It should also be noted that multiple artificial substrates can be deployed at multiple depths on a single line.